Pratham1019/mist-webdev-bootcamp/week1/README.md

 ## What I Learned

-* Structuring a webpage with HTML
+* Structuring a webpage with semantic HTML
 * Styling with CSS, including colours, fonts, and spacing
 * Using **flexbox** to align and wrap cards
 * Adding simple CSS **animations**